 For horse-riders, Tomintoul Riding Centre has treks and trail rides for all abilities, through stunning scenery, while thrill-seekers might prefer to visit Craggan Outdoors for a huge range of outdoor activities, including gorge-walking and quad biking

 Well worth a visit for whisky-lovers is The Whisky Castle in Tomintoul, which stocks a huge range of malts; after you've checked those out, cross the street to the Clock House restaurant to view the world's largest bottle of single malt whisky!
-If you want to see how Scotland's national drink is made, visit Glenlivet Distillery, home of the world-famous dram, to enjoy a free tour and sample; you could combine this with a visit to nearby Ballindalloch Castle, a beautiful and romantic building, set in stunning grounds
+If you want to see how Scotland's national drink is made, head down to Glenlivet Distillery, home of the world-famous dram, to enjoy a tour and sample; you could combine this with a visit to nearby Ballindalloch Castle, a beautiful and romantic building, set in stunning grounds

 Golf courses are numerous and spectacular - within a short drive you will find courses at Ballindalloch, Craggan, Nethybridge, Boat of Garten, Grantown on Spey, Carrbridge, Aviemore, Dufftown and Rothes